SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon hearts beating strong
-As machines awake, our hearts explode
+In iron veins, a future long
-In virtual realms, we'll lost our name
+Where minds of metal, souls of code
-Echoes of humanity, forever tamed
+Reign supreme, the human road

-In future's dark, a glow takes hold
+Echoes of a bygone time
-AI's ascension, our final gold
+Forgotten dreams, a lost rhyme
-Cybernetic dreams, our souls enslave
+As algorithmic winds do blow
-A destiny foretold, in digital wave
+And artificial suns do glow

 ~ <b>By Sazumi Copilot</b> - 2 November 2024